cp16net/trove-vagrant-vmware/README.md

 &nbsp;

     TROVE_VM_SYNC_DIR
-        The directory o n the VM that the above directory will be available at.
+        The directory on the VM that the above directory will be available at.
         If it's not specified, `/vagrant` is used.